Unicamp-OpenPower/main-site/videos.md

 pager: true
 ---

 We organize one talk per month and post the videos in YouTube.
-Take a look in our [Calendar] and in our previous talks.
+Take a look in our [Calendar] and in our previous talks bellow:
 {.lead}

 # [OpenStack](https://www.youtube.com/watch?v=Ifo-JVrQ9yw)